Florida Estate Planning Drafting Software

 Florida Estate Planning Drafting Software Overview

-Statular is built for Florida estate planning attorneys who need fast, compliant drafting across trusts, wills, powers of attorney, and probate forms.
-The platform aligns with Florida Trust Code (Chapter 736), Chapter 709 POA requirements, and Chapter 765 advance directive formalities.
+Statular is built for Florida estate planning attorneys who need fast drafting across trusts, wills, powers of attorney, and probate forms.
+The platform's templates draw on the Florida Trust Code (Chapter 736), Chapter 709 POA conventions, and Chapter 765 advance directive formalities.

-Attorneys can rely on Florida-specific document defaults, homestead flagging, and elective share analysis to deliver consistent trust packages for clients statewide.
+Attorneys can use Florida-specific document defaults, homestead flagging, and elective share analysis to assemble consistent trust drafts for clients statewide, then review and finalize before delivery.

 Read the Florida estate planning drafting software overviewPractice Snapshot for Florida Attorneys